szaghi/FoBiS/README.md

 + a fobos file with only one default building _mode_;
 + a fobos file with many different building _modes_.

 In the following the two kind of fobos files are described.
+Note that the fobos file can be used also to define _rules_ for performing minor-tasks, see the [rules](#fobos-rules) section.

 ### <a name="single-mode-fobos"></a>single-building-mode fobos file
 This kind of fobos file _should_ have only one building mode defined by the section _[default]_, e.g.